Reviews You Can Rely On

 We tested men's hardshell jackets from Mammut, Norrona, Patagonia, Arc'teryx, and others to find the best for your needs

 The world of outdoor apparel for men is abundant.
 We're here to help bring you targeted reviews, which highlight the ins and outs of each model, as well as the highest performing and best value for your dollar.
-We offer complete testing for rain jacket, down jackets, winter jackets, fleece jackets, and the like.
-We also perform rigorous testing by female reviewers of some of the women's specific versions of these hardshells.
-We find the same model jacket often gets slightly different performance ratings from our men's and women's testers.
+We offer complete testing of the best men's winter jackets, best down jackets, best fleece jackets, and more.
+We also perform rigorous testing by our female review team for some of the women's specific versions of these hardshells, because it's not uncommon for the same model jacket to receive slightly different performance ratings from our male and female testers.
+If you're specifically looking for a rain jacket, see our top-ranked rain jackets in our dedicated review.

 Related: Best Hardshell Jacket for Women